 With regard to jurisdictions in-scope, the EU Public Directive identifies the Black and Grey list jurisdictions and requires separate reporting only for countries in these lists.
-We recommend alignment with the EU on the Black and Grey lists instead of having a separate list of 41 identified jurisdictions.
+We recommend alignment with the established international norms with a list of enumerated standards on the Black and Grey lists, instead of having a separate list of jurisdictions later promulgated by ATO.
+Any reporting of revenue in these jurisdictions should also be subject to a de minimis exemption.
 This will remove additional reporting burden and focus the information on "high risk" countries deemed to not meet tax transparency requirements, making such disclosure more meaningful to the interested parties.
-Furthermore, we encourage Australia to develop and communicate a formal set of standards by which a foreign country will be included or excluded from this list.
-Prior to adding a country to the list of jurisdictions in-scope, a mandatory notice period should be provided, which will allow MNEs to better forecast the potential costs of locating investments in various jurisdictions around the world while maintaining a presence in Australia.
+Furthermore, we encourage Australia to develop and communicate a formal and transparent set of standards by which a foreign country will be included or excluded from this list.
+The World Trade Organization set precedent to require standards for black lists following a dispute put forth by Panama.
+The precedent provides that tax haven lists must be supported by objective criteria, or else it is considered discriminatory.

+We recommend that prior to adding a country to the list of jurisdictions in-scope, a mandatory notice period should be provided, which will allow MNEs to better forecast the potential costs of locating investments in various jurisdictions around the world while maintaining a presence in Australia.
 Australia should also review if it is necessary to have these countries on the list given that many of these markets have Pillar Two minimum tax in place from January 2024 onwards.
 Furthermore, after the introduction of the UTPR for taxable years beginning after January 1, 2025, no income in any of these jurisdictions will be subject to tax at a rate of less than 15 percent.
 We note that taxes paid under the UTPR are not included in the CbCR data as taxes paid in the jurisdiction that resulted in the payment of the UTPR, which would lead to distortions of the data with respect to that jurisdiction and the jurisdiction to which the UTPR was remitted.